Embird Embroidery Software

 Single-Layer Fill

-The following fill examples were created using Net - FSL Grid and Net - Shapes mesh fills.
-Both of these sub-categories (Shape and FSL Grid) belong to the same mesh category: Net.
-Both were used with the single-layer option switched on.
+The following examples demonstrate Net - FSL Grid and Net - Shapes fills.
+Both sub-categories belong to the Net mesh category and are configured with the single-layer option enabled.

 Freestanding Lace - FSL Grid fill, single layer